 When a person is dealing with mobility issues but would like to maintain their independence, stairlifts can be an invaluable source of help.
 Stairlifts provide freedom for many to continue living in homes that would otherwise prove challenging.
 Yet many houses in the UK—especially the older ones—have staircases that are narrow, steep or short.

 If your house has a narrow staircase, you may worry that it will be impossible to install a stairlift.
-However, there are models designed to address this problem.
+However, there are stairlifts for narrow stairs specifically designed to address this problem.

-This article will layout the main stairlift solutions available for narrow stairs.
+This article will layout the main options when looking at stairlifts for narrow stairs.
 It will also address queries about limits on the length and width of a flight of stairs, and the weight of the user affects your stair lift options.

-In most cases, narrow stairs should no longer be an obstacle to finding a stairlift.
-The best known stairlift companies offer slim designs which specifically cater to customers with narrow stairways.
+In most cases, narrow staircases should no longer be an obstacle to finding a stairlift.
+The best-known stairlift companies offer slim designs which specifically cater to customers with narrow staircases.

-The smallest width required for most stairlifts is 73cm.
-Stairs that are any narrower could pose a safety risk.
-There would be a risk of collision with the wall or bannister, and other users may be prevented from walking past the lift.
+Even with narrow stairlifts, there would be a risk that the seat collides with the wall or banister, and other users may be prevented from walking past the stair lift.

 Before you install a chair lift for stairs, the staircase in question should be measured and assessed to ensure safety and functionality.
 The surveyor also needs to know about your level of mobility.

 They will then draw on their expertise to match the right type of chairlift for stairs to your personal requirements.
-For instance, if you struggle to bend your knees, a perch seat model may be the best solution.
+For instance, if you find bending your knees to be a challenge, a perch seat model may be the best solution.

 Finally, the surveyor will provide you with a free quote.
-It is worth getting two or more different quotes to make an informed decision.
+It is worth getting two or more different quotes in order to make an informed decision.

-While custom curved stairlifts for narrow stairways are not possible in every case, they can work well.
+While custom curved stairlifts for awkward stairways are not possible in every case, they can work well.
 A curved stairlift includes a custom track that allows the seat of the stairlift to be folded away to save space.
 A curved stairlift can be more expensive than other stairway chair lifts.

-For clients with narrow stairs who have a problem with bending their knees or restricted movement in their hip joints, a perch stairlift or a standing one could be a great solution.
+For clients with narrow stairs who have problems with bending their knees or restricted movement in their hip joints, perch stairlifts or a standing one could be a great solution.
 A perch seat allows the user to remain in a partially standing position, allowing the user to avoid bending their knees, while taking some of the weight off their feet, supported in their perching position by a seatbelt.

-Users that opt for a standing model must be able to remain standing or perched for the entire journey up and down the stairs.
-Their staircase must have adequate headroom for the stairlift user to safely stand throughout the duration of their journey; long staircases may also cause the stairlift user to become fatigued during their journey.
+Users that opt for standing stair lifts must be able to remain standing or leaning on the perch seat for the entire journey up and down the stairs.
+Staircases must have adequate headroom for the stairlift user to safely stand throughout the duration of their journey; long staircases may also cause the stairlift user to become fatigued during their journey.
 If this is likely to be a problem, opting for a stair lift with a perch seat might be a better option.

-Perch and standing designs tend to have a lower weight capacity.
-They cost less than curved stairlifts but are pricier than a seated straight stairlift.
+Perch stairlifts and standing stairlifts tend to have a lower weight capacity.
+They cost less than curved stairlifts but are pricier than a straight stairlift with a seat.

-Chairlift rails need to reach far enough so that the chair can sit securely at the top or bottom of the staircase: users are then able get on and off it with ease.
-However narrow staircases with little room at the top or bottom of the stairs require adjustments to stairlift tracking to fit well, stairlift suppliers provide a number of alternative stairlift models to suit your narrow stairs.
+Chairlift rails need to reach far enough so that the chair can sit securely at the top or bottom of the stairs: users are then able to get on and off it with ease.
+Though narrow staircases with little room at the top or bottom of the stairs require adjustments to stairlift tracking to fit well, stairlift suppliers provide a number of alternative stairlift models to suit your narrow stairs.

-Some models feature a customised track that can be lifted up at either end of the stairs, clearing the way for other people to use the staircase without any barriers.
+Some models feature a customised stairlift track design that can be lifted up at either end of the stairs, clearing the way for other people to use the staircase without any barriers.
 Such models have the advantage of providing convenience for the whole household.
 This hinged track ensures free access for a door at either end of the staircase.

-These features can also be used to make a stairlift more compact.
+Some stair lifts for narrow stairs provide a foldaway seat.
 The seat itself is typically the biggest obstruction on the staircase.

 If you are hoping to buy a second-hand stairlift, then it is possible that the track and hinge rail (depending on whether your staircase is straight or curved) will need to be shortened to suit the dimensions of your staircase.
 It is a good idea to ensure that this process is carried out by a trained engineer to ensure a safe, reliable stairs chair lift.
 Stairlifts installed or modified by dodgy, untrained engineers may be unsafe.